Skip to main content

 • The MTU affects Harvester nodes and networking devices such as switches and routers.
 Careful planning and testing are required to ensure that changing the MTU does not adversely affect the system.
 For more information, see Network Topology.

 • You must use the same MTU across all network configurations of a custom cluster network.
-You must also manually update the MTU on existing virtual machine networks.

 • All cluster operations are interrupted during the configuration change.